EdwardDelgado/npm-project/src/readme.md

-# npm project
+npm project

-## Installation
+Installation

-Install your dependencies with 'npm'
+Install your dependencies with npm

-///
 npm install
-///
+Build

+Build this project by running

+npm run build
+Usage

+Open public/index.html in your browser